illmouse/amneziawg-go-docker-compose/README.md

 **Notes:**

-* If `WG_ENDPOINT` is empty, the container will automatically determine the external IP via `ifconfig.me`.
 * Parameters `Jc`, `Jmin`, `Jmax`, `S1`, `S2`, `H1-H4` are critical for VPN operation.
 Do not change them unless necessary.

 ---